 Using a design sprint methodology, we reviewed strategy and research data, along with customer personas and journey maps.
 In a short amount of time, we prototyped value propositions to test if they would be desirable for customers and feasible to deliver from an organizational point of view.

-We are partners with the Calgary Chamber in their Ignite program which is a 12 week accelerator for members that want to launch an innovative product or service in 8 weeks.
+We helped the Calgary Chamber design and launch the Ignite program which is a business model innovation program accelerator for members seeking to launch new products or services.

-Our team provides the Chamber with facilitation and program management to help scale this service offering to customer segments searching for assistance with product, service or business model innovation.
+Our team provided the Chamber with facilitation and program management to help scale this service offering to existing and new customer segments.

 Calgary International Airport